wekeo/eocanvas/docs/source/external.rst

 Usage
 -----

-Once a key has been added to the store, it can be used as an input source or an output destination, either by using it as an object or just by the name.
+Once a key has been added to the store, it can be used as an input source or an output destination, based on the table above, either by using it as an object or just by the name.

 Here is an example using a WEkEO Drive key as input: